sha1n/bert/docs/configuration.md

 ## Command Configuration
 The following elements share the same structure: `beforeAll`, `afterAll`, `beforeEach`, `afterEach`, `command`.

-`workingDir` - the `workingDir` property can be set globally for a scenario and optionally be overriden per command.
-If no working directory is set the default is the directory `benchy` is executed from. `~` prefix willl be expanded to the current user home directory.
+`workingDir` - the `workingDir` property can be set globally for a scenario and optionally be overridden per command.
+If no working directory is set the default is the directory `benchy` is executed from. `~` prefix will be expanded to the current user home directory.

 **Command structure:**
 ```yaml